Is a New Year’s Rebrand the Right Move for Your Retail Business?

 - What will our customers think?

 Before you commit a great deal of time and money into a rebrand you should also solicit the opinion of the most important people of all – your customers – and fortunately social media makes this pretty simple to do.
 Had The Gap taken the time to do so before foisting a brand new logo on the public they would have discovered just how unpopular it was, saving themselves a great deal of money and avoiding the negative press that the move garnered as well.

 Finally, if you do decide it is time for a change bite the budget bullet and go pro.
-There are several good sources of high quality graphic design that are relatively affordable – 99designs.com is a good place to start – as the investment you make now will impact your company for years to comeKoehler Home Decor is a wholesaler of home decor accessories and unique gifts.
+There are several good sources of high quality graphic design and web design that are relatively affordable and it is an expenditure that is worth making as the investment you make now will impact your company for years to come.Koehler Home Decor is a wholesaler of home decor accessories and unique gifts.
 Source quality wholesale merchandise at KoehlerHomeDecor.com and find tips for promoting your business on our blog.